 Even though millions around the world prefer real leather to faux leather, there are still many who opt for faux instead.
 Regardless of the notable differences between the two, such as faux is a less expensive and less durable alternative to its real leather counterpart, makes it a go-to option for furniture, apparel, car upholstery, handbags, belts, and more.

 It is important to remember that faux being a non-porous surface leads to major staining that will often be found on the top.
-It is even more important to prevent it from getting too dry which will certainly lead to it cracking.
-It is therefore vital to set-up a maintenance routine for faux and we at The Jacket Maker are glad to share the following with each of you.
+It is even more important to prevent it from getting too dry, which will certainly lead to it cracking.
+If you are unsure about what you can do to prevent such a thing, then continue reading this, and you will know how to keep faux leather from cracking.

 Why does Faux Leather Crack?

 Before we talk about how to preserve faux leather, we should know why it actually cracks.
 Quite a few people are already familiar with this point, yet many often ask why this happens.